-Authorize requests
+Authorize Requests

 Oso's primary purpose is to provide authorization for your application, such as ensuring actors have specific permissions on resources before reading or writing data.